-Stand holding an EZ bar using a shoulder-width supinated grip (palms facing upward).
-Your arms should be extended, and the bar should be resting against your thighs.
+Stand holding an EZ-curl bar using a shoulder-width supinated grip (palms facing upward).
+Your elbows should be almost fully extended, and the bar should be resting against your thighs.

-- Keeping your upper arms fixed by your sides, exhale as you curl the EZ bar up toward your shoulders.
+Keeping your upper arms fixed by your sides, exhale as you curl the EZ-curl bar up toward your shoulders.

-- Inhale as you lower the EZ bar to the starting position in a controlled manner.
+Inhale as you lower the EZ-curl bar to the starting position in a controlled manner.

 Comments and tips

-- Keep your body still.
-Do not sway your body or swing the EZ bar.
+Keep your body still.
+Do not sway your body or swing the EZ-curl bar.

-- Compared with the barbell curl, the EZ bar curl reduces the pressure on your wrists.
-However, the camber (bend) of the EZ bar must be minimal.
+Compared with the barbell curl, the EZ bar curl reduces the pressure on your wrists.
+However, the camber (bend) of the EZ-curl bar must be minimal.
 The steeper the camber, the less emphasis you will place on your biceps brachii and the more emphasis you will place on your brachioradialis instead.
-Therefore, if a straight barbell doesn’t feel hard on your wrists, you can stick with it.
+Therefore, if a straight barbell doesn’t feel hard on your wrists, you can use that instead.

 Your biceps brachii has a short (inner) head and a long (outer) head.
 The long head makes up the majority of the peak of your biceps, while the short head sits on the inner side.
 Using a regular (shoulder-width) grip when performing the EZ bar curl or barbell curl will place approximately equal emphasis on both heads.
 Using a narrow grip will emphasize the long head and build the peak of your biceps.
 Using a wide grip will emphasize the short head and give your biceps more width.